 1. Born to Run by Christopher McDougall

 How would you feel if you had to run a marathon wearing nothing but old-school leather sandals?
-The mysterious Tarahumara tribe of Mexican Indians are the top distance runners in the world.
+What if I did the old bait-and-switch and gave you sandals made from old tires instead?
+That is but one of many questions tackled in this wildly influential book.
+It focuses on the author’s running journey, but also on the remote Tarahumara tribe of Mexican Indians, who are some of the top ultra-distance runners in the world.

 The book meanders through high-tech performance labs, various peaks and valleys of extreme temperatures, and the lives and training of runners who are considered to be extraordinary.